The best eCommerce platforms are a gateway to selling goods in the current digital world.

 If your company is still quite small, you’re more likely to be looking for cost savings, and simplicity.
 For the sake of ease of use, WooCommerce is one of the best choices for a lot of smaller brands, simply because it can work alongside your existing site.
 You could also consider Ecwid if you’re not a WordPress fan.
 Wix and Weebly also offer excellent ease of use, so you don’t need to worry about working with developers, or you can opt for BigCommerce, with its streamlined user interface.

-The bigger your business, the more diversity you’re going to need from your ecommerce solution.
+The bigger your business, the more diversity you’re going to need from your eCommerce solution.
 Larger companies are more likely to invest in access control features and the ability to share their technology with multiple members of staff.
 You might also need to host your store with a dedicated server, which means SaaS solutions like Shopify aren’t ideal.

 If you’re looking for a quick and easy setup, but you still want the ability to scale, BigCommerce is a good choice.
 This technology works for both large and small companies alike, with packages to suit everyone.
-If you’re an enterprise brand in need of a lot of customization, then Magento will give you far more freedom, and a range of hosting options.
+If you’re an enterprise brand in need of a lot of customization, then Adobe Commerce will give you far more freedom, and a range of hosting options.

 If you are interested in one of the “simpler” products above, you can also look for the “Enterprise” version of these site builders.
 WooCommerce Enterprise, Squarespace Enterprise, and Shopify Plus all have expanded package offers for bigger brands.